-The Town of Innisfil uses red light cameras to help reduce the number of vehicles running red lights.
-At the heart of the program is our commitment to protecting residents and visitors and making Innisfil's roads safer.
+The Town of Innisfil uses red light cameras to improve road safety and reduce red light violations.
+This program helps protect residents and visitors by making our roads safer.

 Location